OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Sharing Images with other Users
 --------------------------------------------------------------------------------

-The users can share their Images with other users in their group, or with all the users in OpenNebula.
-See the :ref:`Managing Permissions documentation <chmod>` for more information.

-Let's see a quick example.
-To share the Image 0 with users your group, the **USE** right bit for **GROUP** must be set with the **chmod** command:
+Users can share their Images with other users in their group, or with all the users in OpenNebula.
+Full details are described in the :ref:`Managing Permissions guide <chmod>`.
+Following you can see a quick example: to share the Image 0 with users in your group grant the **USE** right bit for **GROUP**:

 .. prompt:: text $ auto